-5.2 WASTE CHARACTERIZATION AND DISPOSAL
+5.6 WASTE CHARACTERIZATION AND DISPOSAL

 The remediation contractor will be responsible for properly disposing of wastes generated during cleanup activities.
 The removed ACM will be disposed of as both friable and non-friable asbestos-containing waste.
+The removed LBP-containing components will be disposed of as demolition waste.
+Prior to the start of site cleanup activities, the remediation contractor will arrange for proper disposal of those materials, likely by obtaining a Special Waste permit at the nearest available landfill that is approved to accept the removed materials.